xav335/frenchenglishservices/wp-content/plugins/google-sitemap-plugin/readme.txt

 == Screenshots ==

 1. Google Sitemap Settings page.
+2. Google Sitemap Settings page when you have authorization via your Google Account.
-2. Google Sitemap Settings page on the hosting which doesn't support cURL.
+3. Google Sitemap Settings page on the hosting which doesn't support cURL.
-3. Google Sitemap Extra Settings page.
+4. Google Sitemap Extra Settings page.

 == Changelog ==

+= V2.9.7 - 05.05.2015 =
+* Update : We replaced old Google Webmaster Tools API with new Google Webmaster Tools API v3.

 = V2.9.6 - 20.02.2015 =
 * Bugfix : Error with access to the plugins settings page was fixed.